Skip to main content

 Ensure your scans use open source components

 This setup uses only the LGPL 2.1 Semgrep CLI tool.
-It is not subject to the usage limits of Semgrep Pro.
+It is not subject to the usage limits of Semgrep AppSec Platform.
 In order to remain strictly open source, you must ensure that the rules you run use open source licenses or are your own custom Semgrep rules.

 To verify a rule's license, read the license key under the metadata of a Semgrep rule.